-Table 2 shows that technical factors played a small role in underpinning daily price movements.
-These factors were mentioned as a driver of the market on only 6.3% of the trading days in the sample.
-There is also little evidence for the momentum trading emphasized by behavioral bubble models.
-Such trading was mentioned as driving the market on only 1.9% of all trading days in the sample.22 Most of Bloomberg's mentions of technical factors involved the January effect and other such non-momentum considerations.
+on only 1.9% of all trading days in the sample.23 Most of Bloomberg's mentions of technical factors involved the January effect and other such non-momentum considerations.

 Mangee's data is inconsistent with REH and behavioral-finance models' sharply different implications that either fundamental factors or behavioral considerations, respectively, underpin asset-price movements.
-This dualism is an artifact of the flawed premise underpinning both of these approaches: an ex ante overarching probability distribution can represent outcomes over an indefinite future (Frydman and Goldberg, 2011, 2013).